 - All RSPCA policies feature no excess, so you’ll be reimbursed from the very first dollar of your claim.
 No excess policies can result in higher reimbursement rates for pets that require frequent trips to the vet.

-- A portion of your premiums supports the RSPCA, and licensing of the RSPCA brand for pet insurance provides a major source of funding to the RSPCA.
+- A portion of your first year premiums supports the RSPCA, and licensing of the RSPCA brand for pet insurance provides a major source of funding to the RSPCA.

 A few things to consider:

-- RSPCA pet insurance only covers 75% of vet bills (under the economy accident and illness cover), while many other insurers provide an 80% reimbursement rate.
-Be sure to read through the terms carefully to understand your coverage options and limitations and consult the RSPCA’s product disclosure statement
+- RSPCA pet insurance only covers 80% of vet bills (under the ultimate and basic cover), while many other insurers provide an 80% reimbursement rate.
+Be sure to read through the terms carefully to understand your coverage options and limitations and consult the RSPCA’s product disclosure statement.

 - Premiums for RSPCA pet insurance are 4% higher than the average rate for dogs in our survey of major pet insurers.
-Above average premiums and lower reimbursement rates make RSPCA pet insurance one of the lowest value plans that we’ve reviewed.
+Above average premiums make RSPCA pet insurance one of the lowest value plans that we’ve reviewed.